joelberkeley/spidr/README.md

 _Accelerated machine learning with dependent types_

 spidr is in early development.
-The core linear algebra API is largely complete, but we are missing automatic differentiation and gradient-based optimizers.
+The linear algebra API is largely complete, but we are missing automatic differentiation and gradient-based optimizers.

 See the [online reference](https://joelberkeley.github.io/spidr/) for API documentation, and the [tutorials](tutorials) for extended discussions of spidr's architecture.
 The tutorials are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.